 The library’s Media Collection contains over 14,000 DVDs, over 9,000 CDs, and 1,000 LPs and are shelved on the 2nd floor of the library.
 Patrons may place a request in the catalog for CDs and DVDs to be pulled and held for pick-up at any participating USM-AI library, including UMBC.
 You may borrow these items (and Media reserves) by visiting the Check-Out Desk on the first floor.

 Questions?
-Contact us at: 410-455-2332
+Contact us at: 410-455-2354

 These lists provide an overview of recent Media titles that may interest researchers in the various subject fields.
 They also provide recommended keywords for searching for similar videos in the catalog.
 We encourage patrons to recommend items for the collection.
 Suggest an item for us to purchase!

 At this page, you'll find a list of the streaming video databases subscribed to by the Library, as well as links to some free collections.

 The Digital Media Lab (DML), located in room 216-H, provides UMBC students, faculty and staff with access to audio and video recording equipment suitable for a variety of projects.
 The DML also provides recording spaces, specialized software, and equipment for in-house, self-serve use.
 All equipment and facilities are available on a first-come, first-served basis.